QMSTR/qmstr/doc/Installation.md

 need the client side programs, since the master only runs once per build.

+The core modules and tools of Quartermaster are written in the Go programming language.
+However it is not primarily a Go project.
+Modules may be written in any programming language that provides GRPC bindings.
+They are usually written in the language of the tools they integrate with.
+The SPDX parser module, for example, is written in Python.
+The Gradle integration is written in Java.
+The Quartermaster build system uses a Makefile to implement the different steps required to build these modules in their specific ways.

 ## Installing the clients

 The main entry point into the installation tasks for Quartermaster is